azuredevcollege/dockerday/day6/challenges/challenge1.md

  […]
  ```

  This command displays system wide information of Docker Daemon.
+Should you get an ```ERROR: error during connect``` start the Docker Daemon again.
  Information displayed includes the kernel version, number of containers and images.
 At the moment, we don't have any running, paused or stopped containers on our system.
 Also we don't have any container images pulled yet.
 This will change in a few minutes.
 But before running our first Docker container, let's learn "how to use Docker Cli?"
 </details>

 ***